maggiezhu/lighthouse-web-notes/README.md

     # Day 4: Function & Callback Functions
+    - Callback function is the function being passed to another function as argument or as return.(the nested function is not callback function)
     - function can be passed as variable
             ```javascript function main(par1, par2){ par2(par1);} where par2 is the name of a function ``` (not passing par() bc we only want the name, not the result of the function)
     - Sort: make change on the original array